 Where two rivers meet

 Flowing through the park are both Shakespeare’s Avon and its tributary, the little river Dene.
 They add diversity to the wildlife in the parkland throughout the year.
 Pause a while and see what's enjoying this habitat when you visit.
-Some of the loveliest photograph spots are around the rivers - send us your favourite pictures on social media, we'd love to see them.
+Some of the loveliest photograph spots are around the rivers - do send us your favourite pictures on social media.